golang/website/_content/security/vuln/database.md

 By default, `govulncheck` uses the canonical Go vulnerability database at [vuln.go.dev](https://vuln.go.dev).

-The command can be configured to contact a different vulnerability database using the GOVULNDB environment variable, which accepts a vulnerability database URL with protocol `http://`, `https://`, or `file://`.
+The command can be configured to contact a different vulnerability database using the `-db` flag,which accepts a vulnerability database URL with protocol `http://`, `https://`, or `file://`.

 To work correctly with `govulncheck`, the vulnerability database specified must implement the API described above.
 The `govulncheck` command uses compressed ".json.gz" endpoints when reading from an http(s) source, and the ".json" endpoints when reading from a file source.